nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 ---
 ## Systemverilog macro 101
 ### Rules to follow
+* Avoid using the macro name which is similar to any compiler directives.
+* No space after the backslash \ at the end of each line except for the last line of the macro.
+* No space between macro name and the open parentheses for macro argument "("    >.<

 ### Macro substitution and argument substitution

 ### Recommendation
+* If writing a function/task is possible, avoid writing macro =D.
+* Write all the macros in one file, and inlude that file in your sv package.
+Since redefine macro is allowed, write macros everywhere in your codes make debugging these macros became painful.
+* Macro can call other macros or compiler directives, or even calls itself, but be careful.

 ### Debugging
+Macro is anoying when it comes to debugging.
+When I need to write and debug a macro, I do this:
+* Open macro files in EDA tool, such as verdi, then hover the mouse over the macro to see the generated code.

+---
+## Examples

 // Assertion to compare SIGNAL value with EXP_VALUE
 // Provide clock in CLK, enable/reset signal in ENA.
 ENA default is 0(inactive).
 // Use EXT_ERROR_CMD to add addtional statement when assertion fail, leave it blank if no use.